Ceyed/Authentication_Service_Nodejs/README.md

 ## General TODO:
 - [ ] 0.1: A special status for 'expired token, needs to login again'
 - [ ] 0.2: All responses should have status code
+- [ ] 0.3: Make app.js clean, all functions should call one function only
+- [ ] 0.4: More structure in folders (after TODO #0.3)

 <br/>